jhpyle/docassemble/_docs/packages.md

 To create your own **docassemble** package off-line, start by downloading a **docassemble** package template from your **docassemble** server.

-1. Click "Log in" in the upper right hand corner and log in as:

-   * **E-mail**: admin@admin.com
-   * **Password**: password

-   Or, if you have already [reconfigured user roles] on your system, log in as any user with the privileges of an Administrator or a Developer.
-2. On the menu in the upper right hand corner, select Package Management.
+1. On the menu in the upper right hand corner, select Package Management.
-3. Click "Create a package."
+2. Click "Create a package."
-4. Enter a name for the package, such as `missouri-family-law` and click "Get template."
+3. Enter a name for the package, such as `baseball` and click "Get template."
-5. Save the resulting .zip file to your computer.
+4. Save the resulting .zip file to your computer.

-Then you will have a ZIP file called `docassemble-missouri-family-law.zip`, which contains a directory `docassemble-missouri-family-law`.
+Then you will have a ZIP file called `docassemble-baseball.zip`, which contains a directory `docassemble-baseball`.
 You can extract this directory to a convenient location on your computer, so that you can make changes to the files and/or add files of your own.